modularizer/heap/README.md

 ## The Contract
 #### Basics
-* The homebuyer receives a large down payment (e.g. 20% of the home value) from the investor while still paying a smaller down payment (e.g. 7.5%)
+* The homebuyer receives a large down payment (e.g. 15-30% of the home value) from the investor while still paying a smaller down payment (e.g. 0-10%)
-* With a cumulative down payment of 27.5%, the homebuyer can afford a mortgage with a lower interest rate and monthly payment
+* With a cumulative down payment of 20-40%, the homebuyer can afford a mortgage with a lower interest rate and monthly payment
-* The investor starts off with the equity of their down payment (20%) and the homebuyer starts off with the equity of their down payment (7.5%)
+* The investor starts off with the equity of their down payment (let's say 30%) and the homebuyer starts off with the equity of their down payment (let's say 5%)
-* As the home appreciates, the homebuyer only receives appreciation on the money they have paid into equity (7.55% + equity payments on their mortgage)
+* The appreciation of the home is re-calculated at the end of each month based on their equity shares at the beginning of that month
+  * The homeowner gets the appreciation on their equity share
+  * The investor gets the appreciation on their equity share
+  * The appreciation on the bank's equity share is split between the homeowner and the investor at the same ratio as their initial down payments
-* The investor receives the remainder of the appreciation on the home (the appreciation on their existing equity plus that owned by the bank)
+    * e.g. if the homeowner makes no down payment, 100% of the appreciation on the bank's equity goes to the investor
+    * if the homeowner makes a 5% down payment, and the investor makes a 30% down payment, the appreciation on the bank's equity is split 5:30 between the homeowner and the investor
 * The homebuyer retains ownership rights and responsibilities of the home with a few minor exceptions
 * The homebuyer is responsible for all property taxes, insurance, and maintenance on the home
 * The homebuyer OWES NOTHING to the investor (they have no debt to the investor whatsoever, BUT they do not own 100% of the home, even after the mortgage is paid off)